Azure-Samples/ai-hub-gateway-solution-accelerator/guides/pii-masking-apim.md

 ## APIM implementation

-Handling PII anonymization and deanonymization in APIM are done using policy framgments.
+Handling PII anonymization and deanonymization in APIM are done using policy fragments.
 The following policies can be used to implement the above process:

 ### Setting up policy fragments

-1. **pii-anonymization** policy fragement:
+1. **pii-anonymization** policy fragment:

 Anonymization service connection information used by this fragment are stored in APIM named values.
 The following named values are used in the policy fragment:

 - `piiServiceUrl`: The URL of the PII anonymization API.
 - `piiServiceKey`: The subscription key for the PII anonymization API.

-This policy framgment is expecting the following variables to be set in the target API inbound policy:
+This policy fragment is expecting the following variables to be set in the target API inbound policy:

 - `piiConfidenceThreshold`: The confidence score threshold for PII entity detection (default is 0.8).
 - `piiEntityCategoryExclusions`: A comma-separated list of PII entity categories to exclude from the anonymization process (default is PersonType only).
 [Full list of categories](https://learn.microsoft.com/en-us/azure/ai-services/language-service/personally-identifiable-information/concepts/entity-categories)